Joseph W. Boyle: In fiction

 In the 2018 historical novel The Romanov Empress by C.W.
 Gortner, Boyle presents himself to Dowager Empress Maria Feodorovna at Yalta—as a Canadian White Army colonel—with news that George V is sending a British battleship HMS Marlborough to rescue the remaining Romanovs.

 In the novel, Boyle claims to have been in Yekaterinburg where he learned first-hand of the death of Nicholas II and his family—and is the first to report it to the tsar's mother.
 He also reported the death of her other son, Grand Duke Michael.

 In the graphic novel Sous le soleil de minuit, published in 2015 by writer Juan Díaz Canales and artist Rubén Pellejero, Joe Boyle accompanies Corto Maltese in 1915 in his Alaskan adventure.

 Boyle is a character in the 2012 historical novel, The Romanov Conspiracy by Glenn Meade.
+He is also a character in the 2019 Romanian feature film Queen Marie of Romania, played by Scottish actor Robert Cavanah.